{{ :en:multiasm:curriculum:logo_400.png?200 | Multiasm Project Logo}}

 ADC value calculation based on the input voltage and reference voltage

-Analogue reading uses a complex setup of ADC-related registers as presented in table {{ref>tabadcregisters}}:
+Analogue reading uses a complex setup of ADC-related registers as presented in table {{ref>tabadcregisters}}.
+ADC has a number of registers mapped to a memory area and accessible using the ''lds'' and ''sts'' instructions.

 ADC-related registers used for reading the analogue values of GPIOs